 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.3 Audit Report and Corrective Action Plan (CAP) findings are shared with factory and worker representation where applicable.
 Improvement timelines are established in a timely manner.
-Yes 2 part indicator: FWF audit reports were shared and discussed with suppliers within two months of audit receipt AND a reasonable time frame was specified for resolving findings.
-Corrective Action Plans, emails; findings of followup audits; brand representative present during audit exit meeting, etc. 2 2 -1
+No 2 part indicator: FWF audit reports were shared and discussed with suppliers within two months of audit receipt AND a reasonable time frame was specified for resolving findings.
+Corrective Action Plans, emails; findings of followup audits; brand representative present during audit exit meeting, etc. -1 2 -1

 Comment: In general, Albiro shares audit reports with the factories and sets up a timeline for improvements in a timely manner.
-At one Macedonian supplier, some of the issues were also discussed with the worker representatives.
-At a Turkish supplier, Albiro encountered difficulties to share the audit report with the factory due to its agent.
+But in 2017, with team changes at Albiro, the CAP was not actively shared and followed up with Group 2 suppliers.